 Working the front desk at a hostel in Santiago is a job almost like any other job.
 Except for the language, the people, and the setting.
 I treat it like any job I’ve had, pretty professionally.
 My Spanish isn’t perfect, and my knowledge of Santiago isn’t complete yet, but I do my very best, and so far, there have been no complaints.
 I’m having a pretty good time working a normal job in an abnormal, yet amazing country.”

-Check out our Reviews Page to hear more from our participants about their Stepabroad experience living and working abroad.
+Check out our Testimonials page to hear more from our participants about their Stepabroad experience living and working abroad.

 Has all this gotten you really excited – but you’re still wondering, just what is Stepabroad exactly?
 Let us enlighten you here.